xinyisheng/xinyisheng.github.io/index.md

 Here is **Xinyi Sheng (Ellie, 盛欣怡)**.

 I am a junior undergrad majoring in Intelligence Science and Technology at Yunnan University.
 Recently this time I'm firmly stepping forward to the Postgraduate Entrance Examination in Computer Science.
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
-Recently, I have been selected as an **AAAI UC Scholar**.
+While preparing for the PEE, I tried hard not to get a FAIL.(NOOOO!)I'd love to play volleyball after class and serve mostly as a setter.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *hanlin[dot]cai[at]ieee[dot]org*